 - Make sure to "ALLOW" camera and microphone access.

-NOTE: When connecting to a group visit on a mobile device, you will only be able to see one video feed at a time.
+NOTE: If you are connecting to a group visit in Mend on a mobile device, you will only be able to see one video feed at a time.
 Video feeds for other group members are represented as black thumbnails at the bottom of your screen.
 This is intentional, and helps you keep a strong connection.
 By default, the featured video is person currently speaking.
 If you tap "Active Speaker," you can disable this default and manually select which video to place in the center of your screen.

 Tips for Patients